eyalroth/ScalaImplictsProposal/type-classes.md

 ## Overview

 A big part of the confusion regarding implicit stems from the attempt to bend their mechanic in order to introduce type classes into the language.
-This proposal views type classes as "first class citizens" that deserve their own set of constructs and rules that are focused solely on the use-case of type classes.
+This proposal views type classes as "first class citizens" that deserve their own set of constructs and rules that are focused solely on them.

 It is not so simple to determine what are the common use-cases for type classes in general, and in Scala in particular.
 This is even more difficult for me as I did not experience their usage first-hand.
-I am not part of the functional-programming community; even though type classes are not inherently related to FP, they were introduced by those languages and are widely used in that community.
+I am not part of the functional-programming community; and even though type classes are not inherently related to FP, they were introduced by those languages and are widely used in that community.

 ### Goals

-Despite my lack of experience with type classes, I did gather the following requirements for type classes in Scala from previous discussions and proposals:
+Despite my lack of experience with type classes, I did gather the following requirements from previous discussions and proposals:

 - Multi parameter type classes.
-- Orphan instances and easy resolution of coherence.
+- Orphan instances.
 - Infix / unary operations.
-- Branching type class "inheritance" -- aka "the diamond problem".
+- Branching type class inheritance -- aka "the diamond problem".
+- Easy resolution of coherence (covered by [lenses](lenses.md##resolving-conflicts)).

 This proposal sets itself these requirements as goals that must be achieved.